jacob-ferrell/django-recipe-book/README.md

 CookBook is a recipe book website which allows users to create, share, and discover recipes.

 ### Technologies Used
+- HTML

+- CSS

+- Javascript

-- Django
+- Django Python

 - Sqlite3 Database

-- Javascript

 ### Resource Links